 Cover crops cost calculator updated August 2021 available at:

 Educational & Outreach Activities

-This professional development program has trained 30 NDSU extension county agents, 30 government employees ( NRCS, ARS, SWC districts), 10 personnel from non-profit (Ducks unlimited, Pheasants Forever, SWCS) and 10 key farmers (peer-to-peer education).
-Increasing knowledge on cover crops identification, selection, use and forage grazing.
+This professional development program has trained approximately 50 NDSU extension county agents/researchers, 30 government employees ( NRCS, ARS, SWC districts), 10 personnel from non-profit (Ducks unlimited, Pheasants Forever, SWCS) and numerous farmers (peer-to-peer education).
+Increasing knowledge on cover crops identification, selection, use , forage grazing stocking rate, cover crops calculator.

 This project has impacted a greater number of county extension agents, NRCS, Soil Conservation District agents and farmers than originally proposed in the project.
 Impact will be increase significantly once participants (extension agents) in our activities reach to farmers in their counties and extend the information.
 Increasing the area with cover crops will increase soil health, reduce soil erosion, and nutrient loading into water resources.
 In addition to soil health cover crops provide a highly nutritional, cheap source of forage.

 The professional development initiative by NC-SARE is a program with great impact on disseminating information of sustainable practices in agriculture.